 We are fully in Greece now.
-We walked about 13 miles today according to Joe’s phone.
+We walked 13 miles today according to Joe’s phone.
 The language is difficult.
 We asked a local how to say thank you in Greek.
-Joe nailed it the first time and then said it three more times and by the third time he had lost it completely.
+Joe nailed it the first time and then tried three more times and by the third time he had completely lost it.
 Our teacher went from delighted to shamed in four recitals.
 My only knowledge of the Greek language comes from that scene in Last Crusade when Sean Connery tells River Phoenix to count to ten… in Greek.
 We just walked back from getting ice cream.
 It’s 2:44 am.
 This day started a long time ago.

-We worked the NYT Thursday and stayed too long probably.
+We worked the NYT Thursday and stayed too long.
 After breakfast it was time to get out there.
 We went back to the room and got dressed and sun-screened.
 Joe made fun of my boots which are maybe a little too heavy duty but then right away we hiked up a hill.
 We walked out of our hotel towards the acropolis.
 Athens has these streets that are actually highways but they’re at ground level so they look normal until you notice the high median and the cars going 70 miles an hour.
-They’re scary and they make you feel like you’re walking along a highway which is to say they when you’re next to one you don’t feel like you’re in the city at all.
-If you go one block in either direction though, the character of Athens reveals itself.
-Windy streets lined with shops and restaurants spacing parks built around ancient ruins.
-It’s a pretty fun walking city.
+They’re scary and they make you feel like you’re walking along a highway, but if you go one block in either direction, the character of Athens reveals itself.
+Windy streets lined with shops and restaurants and parks built around ancient ruins.
+It’s a fun walking city.
 Lots to look at.
 It has a little bit of a Los Angeles feel.
-The weather feels almost exactly the same and this hill we climbed up was basically a Greek Runyon Canyon.
-I think it’s called Grunyon.
+The weather is exactly the same and this hill we climbed up was a Greek Runyon Canyon.
+Grunyon.

-There’s a big sculpture up there but the only picture I have of it features Joe shirtless.
+There’s a big sculpture up there but the only picture I have of it features shirtless Joe.
 I’ll show it to you if you want.
 It’s probably worth it for the statue which I’m told by a plaque is a shrine to the muses who considered the hill sacred.
 Ok here it is.

 The hills and the parks separating them are peaceful and lovely.
 We met a dog at a crossroads and Joe asked him which way to go.
-He asked, us, “Where are you headed?”
-I’m kidding he barked at us menacingly so we turned around and went the other way.
+He growled at us so we turned around and went the other way.
 It was an answer of sorts.

 We got to the museum and apprised ourselves on what we we were not allowed to bring in.